Back to Blog

 Final Thoughts

-Upgrading Vite 6 to 7 in a Laravel project wasn’t just a version bump — it was a stress test of our assumptions.
+Upgrading Vite 6 to 7 in a Laravel project wasn’t just a version bump — it was a stress test of my assumptions.
 HMR, asset resolution, and manifest integrity all broke in subtle ways.
 But the payoff?
 Faster builds, cleaner output, and a more maintainable foundation for HomeForged and other tools in the pipeline.

 If you’re running Laravel with Vite, don’t delay the upgrade — but don’t rush it either.
 Test HMR.
 Verify your manifest.
 And treat laravel-vite-plugin like the critical dependency it is.